 - China's real estate sector has been in sharp decline recently.
-Property developers such as Evergrande and Country Garden continue to default on their debt and face troubles to raise funds on the market, as investors no longer have confidence in these groups. - Both residential and commercial real estate are contracting, with office vacancy rates at their highest level since the 2000s.
+Property developers such as Evergrande continue to default on their debt and no longer seem able to raise funds on the market, as investors no longer have confidence in these groups. - ▶ Both residential and commercial real estate are contracting, with office vacancy rates at their highest level since the 2000s.